Master of Divinity Program

 This course is a comprehensive guide to expository preaching rooted in the Reformed tradition.

-This course explores the principles and practices of Reformed hermeneutics, emphasizing how these interpretative strategies can enhance understanding of biblical texts.
+This course explores the principles and practices of Reformed hermeneutics.

 CHS 600: Church History I (3 Credits)